itsjfx/scrumfaster/README.md

 # scrumfaster

-* the real scrum master
+the __real__ scrum master

 ## what does this do

 * `scrumfaster` takes a markdown or HTML input, parses it based on some made up rules, and creates GitHub project draft items or issues
 * as you're using a markdown editor, you can rearrange, duplicate, or remove cards quickly with your familiar key bindings
 * you will have more productive planning sessions as you'll spend less time clicking on text boxes
-* and moving between cards if you decide to break down work further or change something
+* refactoring or breaking down cards is much easier, just hop between the lines in your editor and cut and paste

+i have [a blog post featuring this project](https://jfx.ac/blog/engineering-project-management) which goes a bit more into the philosophy

 ## example